 c0010 – Description of economic function

+Name of the economic function, for additional optional functions only.

 Part 2: Quantitative data

 c0020 – Market share

-Estimate of the market share of the institution or group for the economic function in the respective country.
+Estimate of the market share of the institution or group for the economic function in the respective country or geographic area.

 Derivatives (function ID 4.1, 4.2 and 4.21-4.25): Notional amount outstanding within the country: gross nominal amount of all deals concluded and not yet settled at the reference date.
 For MS CFTs, this may be calculated as: notional amount outstanding (c0060) divided by the sum of notional amounts outstanding of all institutions providing services in the country.
-For reports other than MS CFTs, this may be calculated as: (notional amount outstanding (c0060) – cross-border value (c0060)) divided by the sum of notional amounts outstanding of all institutions providing services in the country.
+For individual, sub-consolidated or consolidated reports, this may be calculated as: (notional amount outstanding (c0060) – cross-border value (c0060)) divided by the sum of notional amounts outstanding of all institutions providing services in the country.

 Secondary markets (function ID 4.3, 4.3.1, 4.3.2): Carrying amount outstanding in the country.
 For MS CFTs, this may be calculated as: total carrying amount (0040) divided by the sum of carrying amounts outstanding of all institutions providing services in the country.
-For reports other than MS CFTs, this may be calculated as: (total carrying amount (0040) – cross border value (0070)) divided by the sum of carrying amounts outstanding of all institutions within the country.
+For individual, sub-consolidated or consolidated reports, this may be calculated as: (total carrying amount (0040) – cross border value (0070)) divided by the sum of carrying amounts outstanding of all institutions within the country.

 Primary markets (function ID 4.4, 4.4.1, 4.4.2): fee income generated within the country.
 For MS CFTs, this may be calculated as: total fee income (0050) divided by the overall revenues generated within the country (best estimate by the institution).
-For reports other than MS CFTs, this may be calculated as: (total fee income (0050) – cross-border fee income (0080)) divided by the overall revenues generated within the country (best estimate by the institution).
+For individual, sub-consolidated or consolidated reports, this may be calculated as: (total fee income (0050) – cross-border fee income (0080)) divided by the overall revenues generated within the country (best estimate by the institution).

 c0030 – Notional amount